Travel to Malta in November

 Travel Tips

-• Malta is in the EU and the currency is in Euro.
+• Malta is in the EU, and the currency is the Euro.

-• If you plan to rent a car, remember Malta was a British colony and they drive on the left side of the road.
-If this is your first encounter with driving on the left side Malta may not be the best place to start.
-The city is a myriad of on and off-ramps and roundabouts.
+• If you plan to rent a car, remember that Malta was a British colony, and you drive on the left side of the road.
+If this is your first encounter with driving on the left side, Malta may not be the best place to start.
+The city has a myriad of on- and off-ramps and roundabouts.

-• Officially the water is safe to drink but most people do not like the taste of desalinated water.
-Make sure to pick up bottled water at a supermarket or in one of the many convenience stores.
+• Officially, the water is safe to drink, but most people do not like the taste of desalinated water.
+Make sure to pick up bottled water at a supermarket or one of the many convenience stores.

 • We had access to a kitchen at our Airbnb, had breakfasts at home, and prepped picnic lunches and dinners at the apartment.
 If you are traveling on a budget this is a great save on the food budget.